larsiusprime/boardgames/dragon_pants/README.md

 2. Taking a turn

  A player may take up to two (2) *actions* on a turn.
 An *action* is defined as either moving their dragon one tile to an adjacent hexagon, drawing a card from the Deck of Power, or playing a card from their hand.

  This means a player may do any of the following in a single turn:
- - Move two spaces
+ - Move two (2) spaces
- - Move one space and play one card
+ - Move one (1) space and play one (1) card
- - Move one space and draw a card
+ - Move one (1) space and draw one (1) card
- - Draw two cards
+ - Draw two (2) cards
- - Draw one card and move one space
+ - Draw one (1) card and move one (1) space
- - Draw one card and play one card
+ - Draw one (1) card and play one (1) card
+ - Play two (2) cards

 3. Drawing cards